brandondahler/Data.HashFunction/README.md

 Usage
 -----

 The usage for all hash functions has been standardized and is accessible via the System.Data.HashFunction.IHashFunction and System.Data.HashFunction.IHashFunctionAsync interfaces.
-The core package, Data.HashFunction.Core, only contains wrappers for the .Net BCL's Cryptographic HashAlgorithm functions.
-In order to use a different function, you will need to reference one of the implementation packages.
+The core package, Data.HashFunction.Core, only contains abstract hash function implementations and base functionality for the library.
+In order to use a specific hashing algorithms, you will need to reference its implementation packages.

+IHashFunction implementations should be immutable and stateles.
+All IHashFunction methods and members should be thread safe.

 ``` C#
 using System;